Table of Contents

 -

-What is a CRM and what does it do?
+What is a CRM and how does it work for a subscription business?

-A CRM, or customer relationship management system, is a central platform that stores customer data and tracks every interaction across the sales cycle.
+A CRM, or customer relationship management system, is a central platform that stores customer data and tracks every interaction across your entire sales cycle.

-It gives sales reps, marketers, and support teams a single source of truth on each contact, from first outreach through to renewal.
-Most CRM tools handle contact management, email correspondence, and pipeline tracking well.
-What they typically do not cover is subscription revenue analysis: metrics like MRR, churn rate, and LTV require a separate layer of tooling built for subscription businesses. -
+For subscription businesses, a CRM gives sales reps, marketing teams, and support staff a single source of truth on each contact, from first outreach through to renewal.
+It handles contact management, email correspondence, pipeline tracking, and follow-up automation well.
+What most CRM tools do not cover is the financial layer: metrics like MRR, churn rate, and customer LTV require a separate tool built specifically for subscription revenue.
+Pairing a CRM with subscription analytics closes that gap and gives SaaS founders a complete view of both the relationship and the revenue behind it. -

 What is the difference between a CRM and a subscription analytics platform?

-A CRM tracks who your customers are and how you interact with them, while a subscription analytics platform tracks how those customers behave financially over time.
+A CRM tracks who your customers are and how your team interacts with them, while a subscription analytics platform tracks how those customers behave financially over time.

-CRMs are built for managing contacts, logging calls, and moving deals through a sales pipeline.
-They are not designed to calculate MRR, measure churn, forecast revenue, or segment customers by billing behavior.
-For SaaS founders, the two tools serve different jobs: the CRM manages relationships, while a platform like Baremetrics turns your Stripe subscription data into the revenue intelligence you need to make pricing, retention, and growth decisions. -
+CRM software is built for managing contacts, logging calls, and moving deals through a sales pipeline.
+It is not designed to calculate MRR, measure churn rate, forecast revenue, or segment customers by billing interval or pricing tier.
+For SaaS founders, the two tools serve different jobs.
+The CRM manages relationships at the contact level.
+A platform like Baremetrics turns your Stripe, Braintree, or Recurly data into the revenue intelligence you need to make decisions about pricing, retention, and growth.
+You need both, and they work best when connected. -

 -

-How can a SaaS founder use CRM data alongside revenue metrics to grow faster?
+How do I use CRM data alongside revenue metrics to reduce churn in a SaaS business?